lupyuen/lupyuen.github.io/src/nim.md

 // Get the desired state of LED[i] const bool val = ((ledset & g_led_setmap[i]) != 0);

-// TODO: Call the BL808 GPIO Driver to flip the LED On or Off bl808_gpio_write(  // Write to the GPIO Output... g_led_map[i],    // GPIO Number for LED[i] val              // Flip it On or Off
+// Call the BL808 GPIO Driver to flip the LED On or Off bl808_gpio_write(  // Write to the GPIO Output... g_led_map[i],    // GPIO Number for LED[i] val              // Flip it On or Off